LiuPeiP-CS/CodeInverter/README.md

 The **CodeInverter Suite** makes three key contributions:

-#### 1. **CIW: Code-Informed Wrapper**
+#### 1. **CIW: CodeInverter Workflow**

 We are the **first to incorporate control flow graphs (CFGs)** and **memory-to-data mappings** into the input space of large language models for code decompilation.
 This structured guidance enables models to generate **more accurate and semantically aligned code**.

-> Extensive ablation studies demonstrate the significant performance gains of CIW across various backbone LLMs, validating the value of structural input for decompilation.
+> Extensive module studies demonstrate the significant performance gains of CIW across various backbone LLMs, validating the value of structural input for decompilation.

 #### 2. **CID: CodeInverter Dataset**